dappnode/DAppNodeDocs/docs/user-guide.md

 For this example, we will use the official Monero GUI that you can get at  www.getmonero.org

 Select the GUI wallet version for your OS.
 Install it and open it.
-After showing you your keys and so on, the app will ask you which node you want to connect to.Simply select remote node, include http://my.monero.dnp.dappnode.eth as the node address, 18081 as the port and you are done!!!
+After showing you your keys and so on, the app will ask you which node you want to connect to.Simply select remote node, include http://my.monero.dnp.dappnode.eth as the node address, 18081 as the port and you are done!

-Now you have your Monero wallet connected to your own node!!!!
+Now you have your Monero wallet connected to your own node!

 Do not buy any tanks please ;)...